Libraries & Digital Learning

 - Middle School Library, Blake Campus

-- Donald Dayton Library, Northrop Campus - visit us on Twitter to keep up with the latest library news and check out our blog for more about library activities at the Upper School.
+- Donald Dayton Library, Northrop Campus - visit us on Twitter to keep up with the latest library news.

 Enhancing Classroom Instruction

 Libraries enhance instruction across divisions, focusing on the academic skills students of different ages most need to learn.
 Lower School students use library resources for long-term projects and learn to formulate and answer research questions.
 Middle School students continue developing their skills as researchers, with a special focus on using various print and online resources effectively.
 Upper School students learn essential skills they will later apply in college.
 They read academic journals, conduct research using any of the library's dozens of research databases, learn to assess sources critically and work with primary and secondary sources on campus and off.